Arashiyama

 How do I get to Arashiyama from Kyoto Station?

 Take the JR Sagano/San-in Line from Kyoto Station to Saga-Arashiyama Station (about 15 minutes, 240 yen).
-The bamboo grove is a 10-minute walk from the station.
-Alternatively, take the Randen tram from Shijo-Omiya for a more scenic approach.
+The bamboo grove is a 10-minute walk from the station via Tenryu-ji Temple.
+Alternatively, take the Randen tram from Shijo-Omiya to Arashiyama Station for a more scenic, slow approach.
+Coming from central Kyoto, the Hankyu Arashiyama Line via Katsura is also convenient.

 How much time should I spend in Arashiyama?

-Plan at least half a day (4-5 hours) to see the main sights: bamboo grove, Togetsukyo Bridge, and Tenryu-ji Temple.
-A full day allows time for the monkey park, Okochi Sanso villa, and the scenic Sagano railway.
+Plan at least half a day (4–5 hours) for the main sights: the bamboo grove, Togetsukyo Bridge, and Tenryu-ji Temple.
+A full day allows time for the Iwatayama Monkey Park, Okochi Sanso villa, the Adashino Nenbutsu-ji and Saga-Toriimoto preserved district up the hill, and the scenic Sagano Romantic Train.
+Try to start before 9 AM to enjoy the bamboo grove in relative quiet.

 When is the best time to visit the bamboo grove?